-Intrusions initiated by nation states against companies and governments of other countries are motivated by political and economic reasons, much like the traditional form of warfare.
-My hypothesis is that a country looking to safeguard its own cyber interests has no choice but to engage in a systemic campaign to compromise IT assets of its adversaries.
-One goal of such offensive operations is the condition of mutually-assured destruction, which deters each party in the conflict from taking advantage of the IT assets it compromised.
+Intrusions by nation-states against companies and governments of other countries are motivated by political and economic factors, much like traditional warfare.
+My hypothesis is that a country seeking to safeguard its cyber interests has no choice but to mount a systemic campaign to compromise its adversaries’ IT assets.
+One goal of such offensive operations is the condition of mutually-assured destruction, which deters each party in the conflict from taking advantage of the IT assets it has compromised.

 The Need for Mutually-Assured Destruction